hou-wastewater-epi-org/school-wastewater-surveillance/README.md

 Code for analysis and results of "Wastewater surveillance of SARS-CoV-2 and influenza in preK-12 schools shows school, community, and citywide infections".

-Fake example data is provided in the `example data` folder to produce figures similar to those found in the paper.
-The datasets are:
+Fake example data is provided in the `example data` folder to produce analysis and figures similar to those found in the paper.
+The names, ZIP codes, measurements, etc. have been replaced with arbitrary values.
+The datasets used as input for the analysis are:

 * `city-weeklyrate-flu.xlsx`, citywide weekly percentage of visits with discharge diagnosed Influenza
 * `schools-hisddata.csv`, metadata of HISD schools including enrollment